 For example, if alignment=4, and alignmentUnits='bytes', then the element's representation must begin at 1 or 1 plus a multiple of a 4 bytes.
 I.e., 1, 5, 9, 13, 17 and so on.

-The length of the alignment fill region is measured in bits.
-If alignmentUnits is ‘bytes’ then we multiply the alignment value by 8 to get the bit alignment, B. If the current position (first position after the end of the previous element) value is bit position N, then the length of the alignment fill region is the smallest non-negative integer L such that (L + N) mod B = 1.
+The length of the AlignmentFill region is measured in bits.
+If alignmentUnits is ‘bytes’ then we multiply the alignment value by 8 to get the bit alignment, B. If the current position (first position after the end of the previous element) value is bit position N, then the length of the AlignmentFill region is the smallest non-negative integer L such that (L + N) mod B = 1.
 The position of the first bit of the aligned element is P = L + N.

 To avoid ambiguity when parsing, optional elements and variable-occurrence arrays where the minimum number of occurrences is zero cannot have alignment properties different from the items that follow them.
 It is a schema definition error otherwise.
 This avoids the possibility that the following item is incorrectly parsed as if it were a valid optional element or variable-occurrence array element.